HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

    )
 }}

+{# TODO (Authors/Editors) figure description does not describe the data #}

 While over 71% of mobile sites have interactive-controls for web based forms, the most commonly adopted ARIA attribute, aria-label, only appeared on 11.23% of tested sites.
 This accessibility-focused attribute is used to label input with a text string.

-#### Color Contrast
+#### Color contrast

 A lack of color contrast impacts users with color blindness as well as low color sensitivity, a condition common in older people.
 Sufficient color contrast allows for equal access to content and a positive impact to business goals.
-In a case study by Google, ecommerce site Eastpak saw a [20% increase in click thru rate](https://www.thinkwithgoogle.com/intl/en-154/marketing-strategies/app-and-mobile/5-lessons-eastpak-learned-its-mobile-audience/)  when call-to-action buttons used sufficient contrast between text color and its background.
+In a case study by Google, ecommerce site Eastpak saw a <a hreflang="en" href="https://www.thinkwithgoogle.com/intl/en-154/marketing-strategies/app-and-mobile/5-lessons-eastpak-learned-its-mobile-audience/">20% increase in click thru rate</a>  when call-to-action buttons used sufficient contrast between text color and its background.

 Despite the potential for increased conversion, 77.8% of sites failed lighthouse audits for use of sufficient color contrast.
 This is a slight improvement year over year.